Licencing (including marriage)

 - mailed to City of Brockville, Attention: Clerks Office, 1 King Street West, PO Box 5000, Brockville, ON K6V 7G5.

 Please indicate your preferred method of communication, email or telephone.

 - Your application and documents will be reviewed, and your license prepared.
 Staff will contact you directly via your preferred method of communication if there are any questions regarding your application.

 To pick up your license:

 - You will be contacted to schedule an appointment with the Customer Service Office to pick up your license via your preferred method of communication.
-You will be provided instructions regarding entry to City Hall when your appointment is scheduled.

 - Please bring all original required documents for both applicants as submitted with your application.

 Applications will be processed within two working days from time of receipt.
 We ask for your patience during this time.